 Response Time: A few weeks.

-Revision: We’re pretty happy to suggest revisions and work with authors.
+Revision: We’re happy to suggest revisions and work with (or even co-create with) authors.

 Response Type: For rejected works, we aim to give feedback.
 Where detailed feedback is impractical, we think it’s nicer to reject something with a vague, cheesy reason—or maybe a specific but bad reason—rather than offer a psy-op form rejection that makes you wonder if your work was read (probably not) and whether you’re getting a standard form rejection or a “special” one.
 (Plus, feedback is the kind of “labor” that could be cringingly called a service to literature—not making a Christmas donation to [redacted] magazine.)
 In this culturo-literary hellscape, we see no point in operating at a large, impersonal scale.

 Museum Pieces: You might have a billowing appendage of vocabulary, but we’re not into contests.
 Some works are so impressive that they demand to be put behind glass and not actually read.